ISAITB/docs-tdl/source/testsuite/index.rst

     :header: "Name", "Required?", "Description"

     @id, yes, The ID of the test case.
-This needs to match one defined in the test case's XML file (see :ref:`test-case`). prequisite, no, Zero or more elements each defining as text content a test case ID that should be considered as a prerequisite before running this one. option, no, Zero or more elements each defining as text content string values that match an option defined for the actor in the specification.
+This needs to match one defined in the test case's XML file (see :ref:`test-case`).
+    @group, no, The ID of the group to which this test case belongs (see :ref:`test-suite-groups`). prequisite, no, Zero or more elements each defining as text content a test case ID that should be considered as a prerequisite before running this one. option, no, Zero or more elements each defining as text content string values that match an option defined for the actor in the specification.